Making the UK greener, one house at a time

 Perovskite solar cells, with their remarkable efficiency and versatility, are not just another innovation in renewable energy.
 Integrating these cells into various infrastructures and applications makes creating a more sustainable and efficient energy system possible.

-Here are some ways panes are being used to integrate perovskite solar cells into different infrastructures:
+Here are some ways to use panes to integrate perovskite solar cells into different infrastructures:

 Building-integrated photovoltaics

 One of the most exciting applications of perovskite solar cells is their integration into urban infrastructure, known as building-integrated photovoltaics (BIPV).
-BIPV allows solar panels to be seamlessly incorporated into the design of buildings, transforming them into power-generating structures.
+BIPV seamlessly incorporates solar panels into the design of buildings, transforming them into power-generating structures.
 Unlike traditional bulky solar panels, perovskite solar cells can be flexible and transparent, offering architects and designers unparalleled creative freedom.

 Integration with batteries and supercapacitors for energy storage systems

-Perovskite solar cells can be integrated with energy storage devices like batteries and supercapacitors to create self-charging power packs.
+Researchers can integrate perovskite solar cells with energy storage devices like batteries and supercapacitors to create self-charging power packs.
 This combination allows for the efficient conversion and storage of solar energy in solar batteries, providing a sustainable and reliable power source.
 These integrated systems have potential applications in portable electronics, remote sensing, and other areas where energy autonomy is crucial.

 Photovoltaic-driven catalysis